-Awareness of the important role of culture and All over the world, herbaceous plants are used as an essential and significant components for the dsily life and culture.
+Awareness of the importance of culture and across the world, herbaceous plants are used as an essential and significant components for the dsily life and culture.
 These plants are more significant in the field of pharmaceuticals, cosmetics, cooking and as an antioxidants in food technology.
-In Greek, these plants can be best cultivated as the flora of Greek is rich in herbaceous plants and the climate and soil condition of Greek enhances the possible cultivation of the medicinal plants or herbaceous plants.
-In developing countries, the use of medicinal plants sterted for thousands of years.
-According to the World Health Organization (WHO), the traditional healthcare systems are being used for primary healthcare by the 70-80% of the population of Africa, India and other developing countries.
-These plants would be soon valuable for the early huamns because of their unique chemical profiles which provides cure and flavors.
+In Greek, these plants can be best cultivated as the flora of Greece is rich in herbs and the climate and the soil condition of Greece favours the cultivation of the medicinal or herbaceous plants.
+In developing countries, the use of medicinal plants started thousands of years ago.
+The traditional healthcare systems are being used for primary healthcare by the 70-80% of the population of Africa, India and other developing countries.
+These plants would be soon valuable for the early huamns because of their unique chemical profiles which provides cure and flavors (WHO report).